cockroachdb/docs/src/current/v24.1/essential-alerts-self-hosted.md

 **Rule**
 <br>Set alerts for each of the listed metrics:
-<br>WARNING: The max CPU utilization across all nodes exceeds the cluster's median CPU utilization by `30` for `2 hours`.
+<br>WARNING: The max CPU utilization across all nodes exceeds the cluster's median CPU utilization by `30` for `2 hours`

 **Action**